keithelder/WEST/README.md

 Environment
 ===========

-Various settings, config files to setup my environment.
+# Quick Setup
+Run InstallEverything.bat to setup everything all at once.